-- Why you should consider using commercial video production in your marketing efforts.
+- Why you should consider using commercial video production in your digital marketing efforts.

 Why Is Commercial Video Production Important?

 Commercial video production goes beyond producing 2-3 minute marketing videos.
 For example, if you produce a 10-minute training video for your company, then that’s considered commercial video production.
-Even creating a 1-hour infomercial would, too, be considered commercial video production.
-Professional videography for an hour-long wedding video, however, is not.
+Even creating a 1-hour infomercial would be considered commercial video production.
+Professional videography for an hour-long wedding video is not.
 The difference isn’t in the length of the commercial video, it lies in the objective.

-Remember, words are powerful, but you don’t want to just tell your viewers why your product or service is important.
+Remember, words are powerful.
+But you don’t want to just tell your viewers why your product or service is important.
 You want to show them.
-Take the time to introduce your brand, explain why you do what you do.
+Take the time to use a brand video to introduce your brand, and explain why you do what you do.